Wolfgang von Polheim: Jousting and Maximilian's Gedechtnus

 During his reign, Maximilian commissioned a number of humanist scholars and artists to assist him in completing a series of projects, in different art forms, intended to immortalize his life and deeds and those of his Habsburg ancestors.
 He referred to these projects as Gedechtnus ("memorial").
 Jousting featured in some of these projects and, because of that, Polheim figured prominently in two of them: the Triumphal Procession and Freydal.

 In the Triumphal Procession, a monumental series of woodcut prints depicting an imagined "royal entry", Polheim is given a role of particular importance.
-As a tournament Rennen und Gestech Meister he holds a banner which reads:
+As a tournament Rennen und Gestech Meister he holds a banner which reads (in translation):